scikit-rt/scikit-rt/README.md

 1. Install miniconda by downloading from https://docs.conda.io/en/latest/miniconda.html .
 2. Open the Anaconda Prompt app (Windows) or a terminal (Mac/Linux).
-3. Create a new environment called `skrt` (can replace this with a name of your choice) with python 3.9 by running:
+3. Create a new environment called `skrt` (or replace this with a name of your choice) with python 3.8 by running:
 ```
-conda create --name skrt python=3.9
+conda create --name skrt python=3.8
 ```
 4. Activate the environment by running:
 ```